m-szkudlarek/forkify-course/README.md

 # forkify-course
-Project from Jonas Schmedtmann's course on JavaScript.
+Project from Jonas Schmedtmann's JavaScript course.
 The html and css part was prepared by him.
 I created the JS part.